Master of Business Administration

 The graduate studies advisory council promotes a partnership between the college and the business community to improve the graduate education in the MBA and PMBA programs.
 The council meets twice a year to discuss various approaches to support the graduate programs, including offering internships, scholarships and jobs, reviewing academic curriculum and providing student practicum projects.

 The MBA curriculum is a 36-credit hour program designed to be completed in 1.5 years of full-time study or three years of part-time, typically evening, study.
-Four components comprise the curriculum:
+Three components comprise the curriculum:

 - Business Core (24 credit hours)